sphinx-labs/sphinx/README.md

 ## Coming Soon

 - Use existing Gnosis Safes with Sphinx.
-- Download deployment artifacts from the DevOps platform.
-- Pay for deployments with USDC on the DevOps platform.
+- Pay for deployments with USDC on the DevOps Platform.
-- Deploy from the CLI on networks that the DevOps platform doesn't support.
+- Deploy from the CLI on networks that the DevOps Platform doesn't support.

 Please feel free to reach out to us in our [Discord](https://discord.gg/7Gc3DK33Np) to request a feature!